As an Amazon Associate I earn from qualifying purchases.

 I hope you’ll find this makes the whole smoothie thing easier to understand!
 Now, get to blending!

-- 1 Tablespoon (16g) natural peanut butter or almond butter
+- 1 Tablespoon natural peanut butter or almond butter

-- 1 heaping handful of spinach (about 1.5 cups)
+- 1 heaping handful of spinach about 1 and 1/2 cups

 - Combine all ingredients in a blender and blend on high until smooth.
 Serve immediately.